nmwsharp/polyscope-docs/py/source/structures/surface_mesh/basics.md

     Update the vertex positions in a surface mesh structure. `newPos` must be valid input as to initially construct the vertex positions, with the same number of vertices.

-### Picking
+## Picking and Selection

 "Picking" refers to selecting and inspecting elements by clicking on the object in the scene.
+[See the section on picking for more info]([[url.prefix]]/basics/interactive_UIs_and_animation/#picking-selection-and-querying-the-scene).

+Additional information about a pick which hits a mesh can be retrieved from the `PickResult.structure_data` dictionary field.

+We can also set which mesh elements are selectable (for instance, to make only vertices be returned from pick queries).
+This option can be set programmatically as `SurfaceMesh.set_selection_mode(newMode)`, or from the UI.
+The available selection modes are:
-By default only mesh vertices and faces can be selected.
-Edges, corners, and halfedges, become selectable only once they are used by some quantity, for instance once a per-corner quantity is registered, then it becomes possible to click on corners.

-If desired, you can manually override this behavior by calling `mesh.mark_edges_as_used()`, to make the structure act as if edges are in use and make the pickable, etc. The same goes for `mesh.mark_corners_as_used()` and `mesh.mark_halfedges_as_used()`.
+- `"auto"`: Vertices and faces can always be selected.
+Edges, corners, halfedges can only be selected once they are in-use by some quantity.
+You can manually call `SurfaceMesh.mark_edges_as_used()`, to act as if edges are in use and make them pickable, etc. The same goes for `SurfaceMesh.mark_corners_as_used()` and `SurfaceMesh.mark_halfedges_as_used()`.
 If you mark edges or halfedges as used, you much also set their element ordering as described in the [indexing conventions](../indexing_convention/).

+- `"vertices_only"`: Only vertices can be selected

+- `"faces_only"`: Only faces can be selected

-### Back face policies
+## Back face policies

 The faces of a mesh are implicitly given an outward orientation by the order in which the vertices are listed.
 The standard convention, which Polyscope respects, is that a counter-clockwise ordering of vertices defines the "outward" direction.
 Faces which are viewed from behind are referred to as _back faces_; they can arise when a surface is viewed from the inside, or if a mesh is not properly oriented.
 Polyscope offers several options for how back faces are displayed.